 Frontera Cocina Coming in 2016

 Celebrity Chef Rick Bayless has announced a new restaurant set to open in summer 2016.
-Frontera Fresco will feature authentic Mexican food such as hand-crafted tortas, tacos, fresh-made guacamole and classic Mexican braised meat entrees, all prepared with natural, locally sourced ingredients.
+Tablas Frontera will feature authentic Mexican food such as hand-crafted tortas, tacos, fresh-made guacamole and classic Mexican braised meat entrees, all prepared with natural, locally sourced ingredients.
 The table-service restaurant also will serve an extensive selection of margaritas, cocktails, craft beers and wine.
 Tablas Frontera will be located in Town Center and will seat approximately 200 guests.

 “The NBA Experience” Coming to Disney Springs